 There’s nothing like relaxing with a reasonably large glass of red wine after a long day.
-On tough days, that’s sometimes the only thing that keeps us going.
-But, you put the glass down, and unfortunately, it spilled and made a huge mess on your carpeted floors.
+But, when you accidentally spill it and make a huge mess on your carpeted floors, it can be just the thing to ruin your day.

-Red wine is one of the most feared stains on carpets due to the dark color and acidic properties.
-However, knowing how to clean red wine from a carpet the right way, you won’t need to worry — or regret your late-night treat.
+Red wine is one of the most feared stains on carpets due to its dark color and acidic properties.
+However, by knowing how to clean red wine from a carpet the right way, you won’t need to worry — or regret your late-night treat.

 Do This First

 After the unfortunate spill, blot up as much as you can right away.
-It’s essential to remove as much liquid as possible before it’s absorbed into the fibers.
+Removing as much liquid as possible is essential before it’s absorbed into the fibers.
 If absorbed, the stain can be tricky to remove entirely.

 Use a white cloth or paper towels to blot the stain gently.
 Start at the edges and work your way to the center.
 If you start in the middle of the stain, it might spread as you’re pushing the liquids out.